midasdev711/Lift-Weights/README.md

 The client-side was built with react, react-semanticUI and was bootstrapped with facebook's [Create React App](https://github.com/facebook/create-react-app) -- more information is available in [react\_bootstrap.md](/server/client/react_bootstrap.md).
 The backend is composed with node using an express framework and MySQL database.
 The various tutorials and resources used in this project are available in the [resources](#resources) section below.

-This application tracks and supports an individual's weight-lifting goals, allowing for customized workout routines of various exercises, body and exercise measurements, basic account management, and a long-term goal of scalability, providing statistics, and encouraging results.
+This app tracks and supports an individual's weight-lifting goals, allowing for customized workout routines of various exercises, body and exercise measurements, basic account management, and a long-term goal of scalability, providing statistics, and encouraging results.